-The overlap algorithm uses two different network scoring metrics: subnetwork density and subnetwork locality (Eq.1 and Eq.2).
+To accomplish this, we implemented and evaluated two different network scoring metrics: subnetwork density and subnetwork locality (Eq.1 and Eq.2).
 Subnetwork density measures the average interaction strength between all pairwise combinations of genes near GWAS peaks.
-Subnetwork locality measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome.
-Density and locality were also calculated on a gene-specific basis (Eq.3 and Eq.4) (See Materials and Methods for details).
-For a given input GWAS trait and co-expression network, the statistical significance for both density and locality is determined by generating a null-distribution based on randomly generated GWAS traits (n=1000) with the same number of implicated loci and corresponding candidate genes.
-This null-distribution is then used to derive a p-value for the observed subnetwork density and locality for all putative causal genes (Fig. 1D).
-Thus, for a given input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics, and a false discovery rate that indicates the significance of the observed overlap between each candidate causal gene and the co-expression network.
-Using this integrated approach, the number of candidate genes prioritized for follow-up validation is reduced to those that have strong trait association and are also highly co-expressed with other GWAS associated genes.
-Our method can be applied to any trait and species where GWAS has been completed and sufficient gene expression data exists to construct a co-expression network.
+Subnetwork locality measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome (See Materials and Methods for score details).
+For an input GWAS trait and gene expression data set, statistical significance for both density as well as locality is determined by generating a null-distribution based on generating random GWAS traits (n=1000) with the same number of implicated loci and corresponding candidate genes.
+This null-distribution is used to derive a p-value for the observed subnetwork density and locality for all putative causal genes (Fig. 1D).
+The end result of this process is, for a given input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics, and a false discovery rate that indicates the significance of the observed overlap between each candidate causal gene and the co-expression network.
+Using this integrated approach, the number of candidate genes prioritized for follow-up validation is reduced to those with two levels of functional evidence.
+Our method can be applied to any trait and species where GWAS and gene expression experiments are applicable.

 Fig. 1